RoninSanta/Game_Project-Mario_Clone/README.md

-# Game_Project-Mario_Clone
+# Javascript Game Project - Mario Clone
-Created a Mario Clone using P5.js
+Created a Mario game clone using P5.js

 ## [Instructions]
 Install P5 framework in your IDE(Visual Studio Code, etc..) in order for it to run